dmlc/dgl/examples/pytorch/rgcn/experimental/README.md

 ### Step 2: copy the partitioned data to the cluster
 DGL provides a script for copying partitioned data to the cluster.
 The command below copies partition data to the machines in the cluster.
 The configuration of the cluster is defined by `ip_config.txt`.
-The data is copied to `~/rgcn/ogbn-mag` on each of the remote machines. `--rel_data_path` specifies the location of the partitioned data (generated in Step 1). `--part_config` specifies the location of the partitioned data in the local machine (a user only needs to specify the location of the partition configuration file). `--script_folder` specifies the location of the training scripts.
+The data is copied to `~/rgcn/ogbn-mag` on each of the remote machines.
+`--rel_data_path` specifies the relative path in the workspace where the partitioned data will be stored.
+`--part_config` specifies the location of the partitioned data in the local machine (a user only needs to specify the location of the partition configuration file). `--script_folder` specifies the location of the training scripts.
 ```bash
 python ~/dgl/tools/copy_files.py --ip_config ip_config.txt \